-February 2014 Issue
+October 2014 Issue

 Free Writing Downloads

 Workshops Starting August 28th

 - NEW CLASS: Worldbuilding in Science Fiction and Fantasy

-- Creative Writing 101
+- Blogging 101

-Is Your Manuscript Publication-Ready?
+Is Your Manuscript Ready for Publication?

-Is Your Manuscript Publication-Ready?
+Is Your Manuscript Ready for Publication?

 After an evaluation of your submission, one of the professional 2nd Draft critiquers will provide feedback and advice.
 You’ll not only learn what’s working in your writing, but what’s not, and—most important—how to fix it.